Module 1

 • Opening circle & intention-setting ritual

 • Overview: What is Transcendent Psychology?
-Introduction to the Tree of Life
+Introduction to the psychology of integration.

 • Gentle somatic grounding exercise to anchor presence